 The phrase is often employed for peacemaking purposes or to comfort us while, in this strife-ridden world, we long for the just reign of the Prince of Peace.

 As I recall, the priest connected Isaiah’s text to Proverbs 12:18, in which we read:

 The priest invited us to turn our sword-tongues into pruning hooks, to make an effort to choose words that bring people closer together rather than tearing them apart.

 It is possible, by God’s grace, to speak the truth in love (Ephesians 4:15).
 It is possible right here, right now, to turn our swords into pruning hooks.
-Let us begin.

 This post is part of a series (see A Lenten Invitation from a Babbling Brook: Focus on Speech and Silence).
-To receive new installments, you’re invited to Follow Sparrowfare by placing your email address in the FOLLOW box in the sidebar.
+Follow Sparrowfare to receive new posts by email.
 Please share the posts that speak to you.
 In this contentious time, let’s spread the word about the importance of our words.